IShix-g/SmartGitUPM/README.md

 ### SmartGitUPM
 SmartGitUPM does not require registration and allows users to manage the necessary packages themselves.
 It is capable of flexible management through its unique interface (UI) regardless of public or private packages.

-_※ The logos look similar, but it was not intentional.
-The idea was "**package = cardboard = cat**", thinking of a logo where a cat that loves cardboard plays with a box, and coincidentally looked similar.
-It's too cute to change, so I'll keep it for a while.
-Sorry.
-Thank you._
+_※ The logo is almost the same, but I didn't aim for that.**"Package = Cardboard = Cat ”** I tried to make a logo of a cat that loves cardboard boxes playing with them, but it ended up looking like the same logo.
+I didn't want to change it because it was too cute, so please let me keep it as it is for a while.
+I'm sorry._

 <img alt="Logos" src="Docs/logos.png" width="600"/>